-The objective of this phase is to share and present the work of each of the teams.
+The objective of this phase is to share and to present the work of each of the teams.
 For doing so, the use of ICTs will be promoted to create presentations in different formats.
-Above all, the communicative competence of the learners should be "trained".
+But, above all, the communicative competence of the learners should be "trained".

-To make this phase more interactive, each learner will value the work and presentation of their classmates' teams, e.g. using the following graphical support:
+In order to make this phase more interactive, each learner will value the work and presentation of their classmates' teams. e.g. using the following graphical support: